Calculating your business rates

 - 0.499 is the small business multiplier used for most rateable values of £50,999 or less

 The Government normally changes the multiplier every year to move in line with inflation.
-By law, the multiplier cannot go up by more than the rate of inflation, except in the year of a revaluation when it is set at a level which will keep the total amount raised in rates after the revaluation the same as before, plus inflation for that year.
+By law, the multiplier cannot go up by more than the rate of inflation, except in the year of a revaluation.

+Transitional relief limits how much your bill can change each year as a result of revaluation.
 The transitional arrangements are applied automatically and are shown on your bill.
-For more information on transitional relief please: